Saturday, March 8, 2014

 What they are looking for: Art and design, art, craft, graphic design, interior design, photography, food and drink, kids and teens, literature, lifestyle, pop culture.
 Chronicle Books publishes fiction and nonfiction books for children of all ages, as well as board books, decks, activity kits, and other unusual or novelty formats.
 No adult fiction.

 How to submit: They review all proposals.
 However, they do not personally respond to unsolicited proposals unless they are interested in pursuing the project.
 Chronicle accepts submissions by mail or e-mail.
-Please allow three months for the editors to review a proposal.
-See the guidelines for fiction submissions.
+See guidelines for children's books.

 What to Include in Your Proposal: